The Moab Stele

 The skeptics claim that King David never existed is not hard to defend.
 Last year, the French scholar Andre Lemaire reported a related “house of David” discovery in Biblical Archaeology Review.
 His subject was the Mesha stone (also known as the Moabite Stone), the most extensive inscription ever recovered from ancient Palestine.
 Found in 1868 at the ruins of biblical Dibon and later fractured, the basalt stone wound up in the Louvre, where Lemaire spent seven years studying it.
 His conclusion: the phrase “House of David” appears there as well.
 As with the Tel Dan fragment, this inscription comes from an enemy of Israel boasting of a victory – King Mesha of Moab, who figured in the Bible.
 Lemaitre had to reconstruct a missing letter to decode the wording, but if he’s right, there are now two 9th century references to David’s dynasty.
 (Time Magazine, December 18, 1995 Volume 146, No. 25).,

-These two neighboring groups were frequently at war with each other, and these wars are detailed in both Scriptures and in the Moab Stele.
-What is remarkable is the similarity between the two accounts, and the mentioning of several important Biblical characters in the text, especially a relatively minor Biblical King named Omri.
-He held power for about twelve years and is described in Scripture as being more evil than all the kings before him.
+These two neighboring groups were frequently at war, and these wars are detailed in both Scriptures and the Moab Stele.
+What is remarkable is the similarity between the two accounts and the mentioning of several important Biblical characters in the text, especially a relatively minor Biblical King named Omri.
+He held power for about twelve years and is described in Scripture as more evil than all the kings before him.
 He was responsible for establishing the city of Samaria as the capital of Israel in opposition to Jerusalem and causing his people to worship there rather than the city established by God as the capital of Israel.